BIOS3010/Module-1-Unix-Python/exercises/Unix-2.md

 !
 Never redirect the output of a command that operates on a file to the same file
 ```

-## 1.4.8 Piping command output into other commands
+## 1.4.9 Piping command output into other commands

+TBD.

+## 1.4.10 Searching (or "grepping") for content within files

 TBD.